Donald Trump Says America Now ‘Near The End’ Of Coronavirus Battle As New Case Numbers Continue To Skyrocket

 — Kathryn Watson (@kathrynw5) March 24, 2020

-According to Dr. Deborah Birx, speaking at Tuesday’s White House briefing, “about 56 percent of all the cases in the United States are coming out of that [New York] metro area,” as quoted by CNN.
-Birx said that she was “deeply concerned” about the rate of infection in New York City — and that anyone who has been in the city recently should now self-quarantine for 14 days after leaving New York, due to the significant chance of contracting coronavirus there.
+According to Dr. Deborah Birx, speaking at Tuesday’s White House briefing, “about 56 percent of all the cases in the U.S. are coming out of that [New York] metro area,” as quoted by CNN.
+She said that she was “deeply concerned” about the rate of infection in New York City, adding that anyone who has been in the city recently should now self-quarantine for 14 days after leaving it, due to the significant chance of contracting coronavirus.

-Trump was also not clear, and was not asked by reporters, what he meant by his plan to “reopen” the country’s economy.
-According to a report by Business Insider, the federal government has not imposed any shutdown or stay-at-home orders, meaning that there are no actions that Trump could take to “open” the economy.
+Trump was also not clear — and was not asked by reporters — what he meant by his plan to “reopen” the nation’s economy.
+According to a report by Business Insider, the federal government has not imposed any shutdown or stay-at-home orders, meaning that there are no actions that the president could take to reopen the economy.

-Instead, state and local governments have imposed all of the business closure and stay-at-home orders now in effect across the U.S..
+Instead, state and local governments have imposed all of the business closure and stay-at-home orders now in effect across the country.

-Trump and the federal government have no Constitutional authority to lift those state and local orders, according to the BI analysis.
+Trump and the federal government have no constitutional authority to lift those state and local orders, according to the BI analysis.

 “Is he going to sue them?
 Send mean tweets?” asked Vox.com Editor Ezra Klein on Twitter, as quoted by BI.
 “What action is being proposed here?”